inland-empire-software-development/spark/README.md

 * Jest

 ## 🤝 **Contributing**
-Spark is an open source learning management system, designed and built for Spark, a digital skills initiative led by a southern California nonprofit, Inland Empire Software Development, Inc. We promote free and open source software.
 All contributions are welcome and we invite everyone to open issues for suggestions and/or bugs.

 - If you want to contribute, please open up an issue.
 - If you start working on a feature, branch off of the `master` branch as it should be the most up-to-date.